angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 Generating a lethal storm count can be tricky when you have to pass the turn.
 A standard five card pile ending with Burning Wish for Tendrils will only generate 6 Storm on its own, which is unlikely to be lethal.
-Having additional Rituals or mana artifacts in hand can help add to storm count, but you still need to be getting up to 9 or 10 storm to kill under most circumstances.
+Having additional Rituals or mana artifacts in hand can help add to storm count, but even then it can be difficult to approach double-digit Storm counts.
 Thassa's Oracle has made it so these kinds of piles are often unecessary, but if you are unlucky you may find yourself with Oracle exiled, nothing but a Doomsday in hand, and you'll be glad you read this section.